Skip to main content

 • Personnel Safety: Preventing accidents and incidents for individuals within the facility.

-• Building Trust: Demonstrating a commitment to security and thereby increasing credibility.
+• Building Trust: Demonstrating a commitment to security, thereby increasing credibility.

 • Legal Compliance: Avoiding penalties by adhering to applicable laws.

-Physical Security Risk Analysis (PSRA) adheres to a series of regulatory acts, including:
+Physical Security Risk Analysis (PSRA) is governed by a series of regulatory acts, including:

 • Law No. 333/2003: Security of facilities, assets, valuables, and protection of individuals.